essdot/js-lessons/doc/variables.md

 }
 ```

 The exception to this is strict mode.
-In strict mode, the above will be an error.
+In strict mode, trying to use an undeclared variable is an error.
 This is an attempt to remedy one of JavaScript's biggest design flaws.
 It's a nasty one.

 **Always, always declare variables with `let`.**

 ## Block scope

 Variables declared with `let` have "block scope".
 This means that a variable is only visible within the block (set of curly braces) in which it was defined.
-If you declare a variable with `let` inside an if-block, the variable will not be visible outside of the if-block.
+If you declare a variable with `let` inside an if-block, for example, the variable will not be visible outside of the if-block.

 Constants also have block scope.